One-Way Ethernet Cable and Data Transfer

 Data Channel

-Since we have a one-way physical link, using TCP/IP is not possible because it requires a handshake (2-way traffic) to establish a connection.
-However, it is possible to use UDP/IP.
+Since we have a one-way physical link, using TCP/IP is not possible because it requires a handshake and traffic in both direction to establish a connection and acknowledge packets.
+However, it is possible to use UDP/IP which does not use handshaking nor packet acknowledgment.

-As tools to establish the data channel we will use variants of netcat , a venerable Unix utility that was first released in 1995 and has been often described as a networking “Swiss army knife”.
+The tool we will use to establish the data channel will be a variant of netcat, a venerable Unix utility that was first released in 1995 and has been often described as a networking “Swiss army knife”.

 Data Format